Understanding Tax Codes

-Under normal circumstances WooCommerce uses tax classes to determine how the add tax to orders and shipping by using table of rates based on the billing or shipping address in the order (or shop base address).
+Under normal circumstances WooCommerce uses tax classes to determine how the tax is applied to orders and shipping by using table of rates based on the billing or shipping address in the order (or shop base address).

 Each product and the shipping classes can be assigned a tax class to determine which table of tax rates to use.
 The rates are based on location (Country, State, City & Zip/Postcode) and priority (to allow application of multiple tax rates).
 Each rate is given a name and this name is combined with the location elements (Country, city etc) and priority to create a tax rate code that is stored in WooCommerce orders against product and shipping (e.g. GB-VAT-1).